 Once your application materials are complete, you need to pay the application fee once all materials are uploaded.
 Once the application fee has been paid, you cannot make any changes to your application.
 Once documents have been submitted online you cannot make any changes to these documents.
 If you have discovered an error in the document that you have uploaded, please contact the Graduate Office.
 At this point, your application should be listed as “Documents Pending.”

 Between December 1 and December 15

 Once this fee is paid, the online system will generate an email request to your referees for their letters.
 Stay in contact with your referees.
 If they do not receive an email, advise them to check their ‘junk mail folder’ and ensure that they do not have a ‘pop up blocker’ installed, as this email may be incorrectly identified as spam.
 If they still do not receive an email request, please contact email@example.com to request that another e-mail request be sent to your referee.

 Even after your referees have uploaded their letters, your online application will still say “documents pending” until the department manually changes this sometime in January.
 The department does not confirm receipt of applications but if the online system shows that the materials are uploaded, you can be assured that they are there.

 Between February and May

-By March, the department will have a short list of candidates for admission and will contact these applicants for copies of their official transcripts.
+By mid-February, the department will have a short list of candidates for admission and will contact these applicants for copies of their official transcripts.

-We normally begin sending out offers in March and continue through April.
+We normally begin sending out offers in February and continue through March.
 Once you have been admitted, we invite you to come and visit the department (virtually during the COVID-19 pandemic) to meet the faculty, graduate administrators and some of the graduate students who are already in the program.
 We are available at that point to address questions you might have about the program.
 All applicants will be able to check the status of their application in the online admission system by the end of February.
 We ask that you respond to our offer of admission in a timely manner in consideration of other shortlisted applicants.